 - Shooting pain from the neck into the shoulder and down the arm

 If you experience any of these symptoms of whiplash following a car crash or any traumatic impact, see a doctor as soon as possible.
-A full diagnosis will show if there is any damage that can make the situation worse.
+A full diagnosis will show if any damage has occurred to the neck or spine.

-Hyperextension of the neck is usually diagnosed via a physical examination of the neck and a medical history, including details of the accident that caused the injury.
+Hyperextension of the neck is diagnosed via a physical examination of the neck, including details of the accident that caused the injury.
 X-rays may be taken if fracture is suspected.
 It is best to seek medical attention immediately after an accident if there is any concern of possible neck injury.

 There are two types of injury:

 - Typical Cervical Hyperextension injuries occur in drivers/passengers of a stationary or slow-moving vehicle that is struck from behind.
 The person’s body is thrown forward but the head lags, resulting in hyperextension of the neck.
-When the head and neck have reached maximum extension, the neck then snaps into flexion.
+When the head and neck have reached maximum extension (backwards motion) the neck then snaps into flexion (forward motion) and whiplash occurs.

 - Rapid Deceleration injury throws the head forward and flexes the cervical spine.
-The chin limits forward flexion but the forward movement may be sufficient to cause longitudinal distraction and neurological damage.
-Hyperextension may occur in the subsequent recoil.
+The chin limits forward flexion, but the forward movement may be sufficient to cause longitudinal distraction (dislocation) resulting in whiplash.
+Hyperextension may also occur in the subsequent recoil.

 Whiplash-associated disorders (WAD) can be classified by the severity of signs and symptoms: